 When Will You Hear From Us?

-If your proposal passes our initial review, you will receive a phone call from the Annenberg Foundation’s program team.
-Also, a site visit may be scheduled.
+If your LOI passes our initial review, you will receive an invitation email to submit the Full Application.
+Following receipt of the Full Application, a phone call or site visit will be scheduled with a member of the Annenberg Foundation’s Program team.
 Neither of these steps is an indication of funding.
-The Annenberg Foundation will communicate a decision about your proposal when the programmatic review and due diligence process is complete.
+The Annenberg Foundation will communicate a decision about your application when the programmatic review and due diligence process is complete.
 Grant decisions are subject to Board-adopted guidelines and approval.